ChiaraSapo/exp-rob-assignment3/README.md

 - **closeBall** indicates that the ball is close (threshold of proximity was chosen manually)
 - **radius**, **center** of the ball as seen from the camera.

-It then publishes on the topic "camera_info" an array of integers that contains, in order: lastDetected, closeBall, radius, center
+It then publishes on the topic "camera_info" an array of integers that contains, in order: lastDetected, closeBall, radius, center.